Mendoza Thermal Baths | What You Need to Know About Cacheuta

 Unfortunately, it seems there are currently no tours available to go to the Cacheuta Water Park.
 However, there is a tour available for the Cacheuta Hotel/Spa.
 The tour includes:

-If you’re looking for something very fancy for a several-day trip, check out this other tour that offers:
+If you’re looking for something more fancy for a several-day trip, check out this other tour that offers:

 What can I expect to find at the Cacheuta Water Park?